alienflip/degenDeploy/README.md

 -----------

-majority of this repo forked from [webb protocol](https://github.com/webb-tools/tornado-core)
+The majority of this repo forked from [webb protocol](https://github.com/webb-tools/tornado-core)